Electric Current (Drift Velocity, Mobility and their Relation with Electric Current) NEET Questions

 3.

-The mobility of charge carriers is defined as:
+Mobility μ of a charge carrier is defined as:

 A.